KarmaMeter/KarmaMeter/README.md

 - Reward truthfulness & emotional harmony
 - Promote clarity through summarization and the removal of toxic patterns

-KarmaMeter™ is not a product — it is a **tool for positive transformation and public good**.
+KarmaMeter is not a product — it is a **tool for positive transformation and public good**.

 ---